 What are the Pros and Cons of PVC Decking?

 Like any decking material that you find out there, PVC decking has its good aspects and its bad.
-Let’s take a closer look at the pros and the cons to implementing PVC decking for your next deck project.
+Let’s take a closer look at the pros and cons of implementing PVC decking for your next deck project.

 The biggest pro of PVC decking is its resistance to mold, pests, and color fading.
 Simply put PVC decking will hold up well over time, giving you greater longevity out of your investment.
 And since it provides a high-end look, there is a lot less maintenance required in the form of staining or painting.